tfsjohan/github-copilot-demo-dotnet/ApiComplete/readme.md

 > Pay extra attention to the `icon_url` field.
 Can you make sure that the `icon_url` is mapped
 > to the C# property `IconUrl`?
 There are several ways to do this, try to find the best one.
 Is Copilot Chat or
 > Autocomplete better?
+Does it matter if you have added a `using` statement for `System.Text.Json.Serialization`?

 <details>
 <summary>Example prompt (Autocomplete)</summary>
 <pre>
 /*
- Create a class that matches the following JSON:
+Create a class Joke class that can be serialized from the Chuck Norris API.
+Make sure to use the correct property names and types.
+Serialize/deserialize all properties names to lower snake case.
 ```json
 {
    "icon_url" : "https://assets.chucknorris.host/img/avatar/chuck-norris.png",